immarisabel/Object-Oriented-Programming-Dynamic-Notes-OOP/README.md

 - This is the Interface method One
 - This is the Interface method Two
 - This is the Interface method Three

+Interfaces are like a contract on method's signatures, so we do not end up breaking code.

+We define the methods without bodies.

+We can create many classes that depend on these methods and parameters

+## What is the difference?
+Interface is an Abstract class, but Abstract class is not an interface.

+Abstract class can have members variables that are inherited.
+Unlike, interfaces, it is really like a recipe, which you can use and adjust as needed.
+You can define methods, but the code is in the subclass.

+When to use: if the classes are similar, need private or protected, and non static fields.
+You want to be able to modify fields.
+It provides a common definition of a class for other classes to share.

+Interfaces variables are all public, static and final (you can use private methods from Java 9).
+Constant values that never change.
+Because it is like a contract, it is MUCH more strict.
+Also methods are statics, and they cannot have constructors.

+When to use: Unrelated classes want to use it.
+You want to specify the behaviour of a data type but don't care who uses it.
+JDBC API is an example.